yijing0612/AgentChat/README.md

 # 🧠 AgentChat
-An agent with PDF Q&amp;A support, web search, Wikipedia tools, and multi-turn memory.
+An agent with PDF Q&A support, AI web search, Wikipedia tools, and multi-turn memory.
 Built using LangChain, OpenAI, Gradio, and FAISS.

 🚀 Features